tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 \langle \mathbf W_{L,q}, \mathbf a_L \rangle + \langle \mathbf W_{R,q}, \mathbf a_R \rangle +\langle \mathbf W_{O,q}, \mathbf a_O \rangle = c_q
 $$

-The high level idea of this protocol is to convert the Hadamard-product relation along with the linear consistency constraints into a single inner product relation.
+The high-level idea of this protocol is to convert the Hadamard-product relation along with the linear consistency constraints into a single inner product relation.
 Pedersen commitments $ V_j $ are also included as input wires to the arithmetic circuit, which is an important refinement otherwise the arithmetic circuit would need to implement a commitment algorithm.
 The linear constraints also include openings $ v_j $ of $ V_j $.

 ##### Protocol 3 - Inner-Product Proof for Arithmetic Circuits